flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 #### Other Differences

 Finally, the `JaxSimulation` has a few other differences with the regular `Simulation` class.
-- It validates that `subpixel=True`, because otherwise adjoint gives innacurate and ill-defined results.
+- It validates that `subpixel=True`, because otherwise adjoint gives inaccurate and ill-defined results.
 - It has an `fwidth_adjoint` field, which, if specified, overwrites the `fwidth` of the adjoint source with a custom value.
 If not specified, the adjoint sources' `fwidth` is determined from the average of the `fwidths` contained in `.sources`.
 - To convert a `JaxSimulation` to a regular `Simulation`, one may call  `.to_simulation()` method, which returns a tuple of the `Simulation` and a datastructure containing extra information needed to reconstruct the `JaxSimulation` with `JaxSimulation.from_simulation()`.
 So a conversion would look like `sim=jax_sim.to_simulation()[0]`.
 If desired, we could easily add a `.simulation` `@property` to just return the `Simulation` part for convenience.
 - The `JaxSimulation` objects have their `.plot` and `.plot_eps` methods overwritten for convenience, which calls `.to_simulation()` and plots the result.